22 Online Jobs For Students In The UK

 When considering a career in freelance writing, you’re able to decide exactly what kind of stuff you write about.
 You could specialise in a particular area you enjoy, for example, become a film and TV writer writing about the latest releases or reviewing Oscar-nominated films.

 Food and drink tends to be a popular area for freelancer writers to focus on, or you could dive into more business-focused writing, like financial or technical writers.
-You could even use your degree to guide you.
-If you have a degree in the sciences, you could write for medical sectors and publications, or write copy for websites.
 Really, you can write about anything.

 Responsibilities